jbloomlab/bench-to-byte/sections/setting-up-your-ide/index.md

 # {{ $frontmatter.title }}

 Those familiar with coding will know the importance of using the appropriate text editor.
 Hopefully, you know better than to write code in Microsoft Word.
-You've probably encountered tools like `Rstudio` for writing `R` code, or `Jupyter` for writing `Python` code.
+You've probably encountered tools like `Rstudio` for writing `R`, or `Jupyter` for writing `Python`.
 These tools are a perfectly reasonable way to write code, but they're inherently limited to a handful of languages.
 This quickly becomes an issue in scientific programming where a single project can consist of `bash`, `Python`, `R`, and `markdown` files.

 An IDE, or _Integrated Development Environment_, provides a solution to this problem.
-With an IDE, you can write `markdown` documentation, edit a `bash` script, organize your directories, quickly check a `.log` file, and run a `Python` script all in the same application.
+With an IDE, you can write `markdown` documentation, edit a `bash` script, organize your directories, quickly check a `.log` file, and run a `Python` script all in the same window.
 I can't stress enough how much time an IDE can save you.
-However, all that functionality in one application can be complicated and intimidating.
-Below, I'll introduce you to Microsoft's Visual Studio Code (VS Code), one of the most approachable IDEs for general-purpose programming.
+However, so much functionality in one application can is intimidating.
+Below, I'll introduce you to [Microsoft's Visual Studio Code (VS Code)](https://code.visualstudio.com/), one of the most approachable IDEs for general-purpose programming.

 :::tip Note
 I'd highly recommend giving VS Code a try even if you're familiar with another text editor for coding.
 However, I wouldn't recommend VS Code if you're primarily using R. I'd suggest that you use `Rstudio` for all R coding.